kent-map/chirpy/_posts/2021-06-01-19c-grand-biography.md

 ---
 title: "Sarah Grand 1854-1943"
-description: "Sarah Grand’s life in Kent links feminist fiction, sex education campaigning, and local suffrage organising across Sandgate, Ramsgate, and Tunbridge Wells.
-Her experience of marriage to a surgeon connected to lock hospitals sharpened her critique of the Contagious Diseases Acts and informed the scandal and urgency of New Woman novels such as The Heavenly Twins.
-Tunbridge Wells became a base for public leadership in women’s organisations and wartime voluntary service before her later civic career in Bath."
+description: "Sarah Grand was the author of the controversial 1893 novel The Heavenly Twins, and remains one of the most celebrated of the New Woman authors.
+She lived in Tunbridge Wells for some years, becoming President of the local branches of the National Council of Women and the National Union of Women’s Suffrage Societies."
 author:  Professor Carolyn Oulton
 date: 2021-06-01
 categories: [ 19c ]